 Ans: General Work Permit holders are required to stay in Ireland for 5 years to get an Ireland PR, whereas, Critical Skills Employment Permit holders can apply for a PR after 2 years.

-Ans: The Irish government usually takes 6 to 8 months for processing the PR visa, which is valid for 5 years.
+Ans: The Irish government usually takes 6 to 8 months to process the PR visa, which is valid for 5 years.
 A PR visa can be renewed after 5 years or non-EU citizens can apply for citizenship after this time period.

 To explore study abroad opportunities and learn more about student visas, stay connected with Leverage Edu and Leverage Live.
 For all abroad studies-related queries, get in touch with our experts at 1800 572 000 for a 30-minute free counselling session.